Manta-Network/docs/docs/guides/DolphinBridge.md

 <br/>
 <br/>

-### Bridge from Moonriver to Dolphin Testnet
+### Bridge between Moonriver and Dolphin Testnet

-   Select Moonriver as the origin chain and Dolphin Testnet as the destination chain (default).
+   Select Moonriver as the "From" chain and Dolphin Testnet as the "To" chain.
 Enter the amount of MOVR you want to bridge to Dolphin Testnet.
-Enter manually the substrate address or press 'Get Address' button to autofill the address of the current substrate account.
-Press 'Submit' button to initialize a bridge transaction:
+You can copy-paste your substrate address, or press "Get Address" button to autofill your current substrate account.
+Press 'Submit' button to initialize a bridge transaction.
+Metamask will prompt you for approval.

    <div style={{textAlign: 'center'}}>
     <img alt="bridge-from-moonriver" src="/img/guides/bridge_from_moonriver.png" width="50%"/>